garycourt/korc/README.md

 Be aware that this program runs locally in your web browser, and will max out your CPU while running.
 Don't forget to click "Stop" before switching back to Kerbal Space Program!

+If you are getting wildly different numbers in Kerbal Engineer, it's likely that you've enabled Atmospheric Stats in one tool and not the other.
+Or else you've messed up your staging.

+## Roadmap

+* Add burn time to results
+* Support parallel staging (all stages fire at same time)
+* Add parts from other mods
+* Add option for adding size adapters
+* Add options for keeping tanks/decouplers all the same size

 ## Support This Project

 Find this tool useful?
 Like to see it continually supported?